harsh-bothra/Bheem/README.md

 # Pre-Requisite

-1. Make sure to have "Go" installed and paths are correctly set.
+1. Make sure to have "Go" latest versions installed and paths are correctly set.

 # Installation

 1. Clone the repository
-2. Run the following script to install necessary tools: ``bash install.sh``
+2. Run the following script to install necessary tools: ``sh install.sh``
 3. The ``arsenal`` directory contains a set of small scripts used to automate Bheem.
+Give executable permissions to scripts in this directory.
-4. Simply run following command to see all the supported options provided in Bheem:
+4. Navigate to ``~/arsenal`` directory and Simply run following command to see all the supported options provided in Bheem:

-``Bheem -h``
+``./Bheem.sh -h``

 5. To use it over vps for performing recon on larger set of targets perform following command:

 ``screen -S <screen_name>``
-``Bheem -h``
+``~/arsenaal/Bheem.sh -h``

 6. This will keep ``Bheem`` running even if the SSH Connection is terminated or you turn off your local machine.

-~ Make sure to replace your Chaos API key (Hardcoded key is not Valid), otherwise comment that part.

 # Sample Usage

-1. Small Scope Recon : ``Bheem -d test.com -S``
+1. Small Scope Recon : ``Bheem -t targetfile -S``
-2. Medium Scope Recon : ``Bheem -u test.com -M``
+2. Medium Scope Recon : ``Bheem -t targetfile -M``
 3. Large Scope Recon : ``Bheem -t targetfile -L``

+``targetfile`` contains list of domains to perform Recon.
+For example: `targettest.com`

 # Side Notes